 And if you’re not paying attention, these physical signs can be completely overlooked under the guise of comfort.

 How to Better Tolerate the Heat and Cold:

 The key to broadening your body’s tolerance to changes in temperature lies in exposing it to temperature change.
 Obviously gradual exposure works best, but exposure nonetheless.

 If you want the cold to feel less challenging, consider finishing your regular warm shower with a cooler one.
 Don’t go full cold straight away, just cool enough to nudge your boundaries.
 Deep breathe to keep things under control.
 Gradually turn the temperature down each day.

-The same goes with the heat.
+The same goes for the heat.
 Consider having an extra hot shower, or spend time in a sauna or spa to challenge yourself.
-Similarly, when you first get in to the car on a warm day don’t immediately go for the air-con straight away.
-By all means open a window but give your body a chance to do its thing first.
+Similarly, when you first get into the car on a warm day don’t immediately go for the air-con straight away.
+By all means, open a window but give your body a chance to do its thing first.

 Furthermore, try to get outside more.
 Try to go for a walk in the cool air before work or when the suns out during the day.
 Expose yourself to the elements with slightly less or more clothing than you’d regularly wear to again give your body a chance to adapt on its own.
 Obviously be reasonable and work within your tolerance, but start to push the boundaries a little.

 This modern world of ours can be an uncompromising beast.
-And the list of things we must endure are stacking up.
+And the list of things we must endure is stacking up.

 Joint stiffness, tissue weakness, chronic stress and poor tolerance to temperature are just a few consequences we face.
 These issues can often go unnoticed unless you know what to look for.
 Thankfully there are some tangible physical signs to keep an eye on.